LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/creating-classes.rst

 is that you can identify the minimal properties and methods needed for basic functionality.
 We call this creating a **minimum viable product**, or MVP.
 A `minumum viable product <https://en.wikipedia.org/wiki/Minimum_viable_product>`_ is a working program or product that is sustained by the smallest codebase possible.
+This is also the same idea as the "`KISS Principle <https://en.wikipedia.org/wiki/KISS_principle>`_"

 This can be a great place to start.
 When working with MVPs, you are creating a codebase that is easier to debug as you expand it.